Roadschooler, worldschooler, homeschooler, parent, traveller, learner… do any of these titles describe you?

 I’ll admit that when I opened ours we were all very impressed by the level of quality and substance included in these packages!
 The pages were thick, the images bright and colorful.
 The entire program was way more professional and polished than I was expecting.

-Also, we were lucky enough to receive all three of the Saskatchewan sets: the georgraphy kit, the history book, and the little traveler one.
+We tried all three of the Saskatchewan sets back in June of 2019: the geography kit, the history book, and the little traveler one.
 And, we received them just before setting out on our month long road trip through Saskatchewan.
+Perfect!

-So, we brought it all along with us so we could directly connect the learnings in the programs / books to what we were seeing and experiencing as we toured the province.
+We brought all three sets along with us so we could directly connect the learnings in the programs / books to what we were seeing and experiencing as we toured the province.

 This was our version of roadschooling and it worked amazingly!